asciamanna/asciamanna.github.io/_drafts/safety-accuracy-efficiency-then-scale.md

 #### Vertical Slicing Features

 One simple way to reduce dependencies is to make sure that entire features are given to teams.
 I continue to see organizations split the work for a single feature across multiple teams.
-This increases cycle time, adds integration risk, creates the need for additional integration testing,and promotes the accumulation of inventory.
+This increases cycle time, adds integration risk, creates the need for additional integration testing, and promotes the accumulation of inventory.
 One team invariably gets blocked waiting for an input from another team.
 Get the right people working together to solve the problem and stop spreading individual features across teams.

 ### Identify Explicit Boundaries

 In a large, poorly designed software system, removing cross team code dependencies can be a challenging effort.
-An alternative to breaking apart the system is to focus on each team's areas of code.
+An alternative to breaking apart the system is to focus on each team's areas of the codebase.
 Ensure that teams are communicating through well-defined, explicit interfaces.
 This is often the first step in decomposing applications.

 #### Improve Feedback Loops